 Where f = frequency in Hertz

-From this a formula is derived to find the frequency that has a depth of penetration of one half of the copper thickness i.e. the lowest frequency that allows the proximity effect to become well established on both sides of the copper even though the distribution is known to be non-symmetric.
+From this an equation is derived to find the frequency that has a depth of penetration of one half of the copper thickness i.e. the lowest frequency that allows the proximity effect to become well established on both sides of the copper even though the distribution is known to be non-symmetric.
 The units are also changed to a more convenient millimetres.

 2) The minimum frequency is used to calculate the maximum capacitance value at a phase shift of 70o (Xc = 71.4 Ω).
 Thus ensuring that the result achieved at 90o is measured well above the minimum frequency.

 First the standard equation used for the reactance of a capacitor is taken (the negative sign for capacitive reactance is not required in these calculations).

 The standard equation used for the reactance of a capacitor is transposed to find the capacitance at 71.4 Ohms.